-1. Building height is measured from average grade in both number of stories and feet to the top of the highest point of a pitched or flat roof, not including a maximum parapet wall encroachment.
+1. Building height is measured from average grade to the top of the highest point of a pitched or flat roof, not including a maximum parapet wall encroachment.
+Building height must be met for the entire building, unless the multiple module height method is used in which case building height must be met for each module.
 The maximum height encroachment for a parapet wall is 4 feet for a 3-story building, with 1 additional foot of parapet wall allowed for each additional story thereafter.
 In no case shall a parapet encroachment be taller than 12 feet.